-Before diving into any planning changes, we need to discuss how policy comes about.
+Before deciding on any planning changes, we must discuss policy.
 All policies must start in the Legislative branch.
 Either the Senate or House of Congress creates legislation, and once approved by both houses, it goes to the president to sign into law.
 No president can create legislation, but they can make requests and negotiate with the Legislative branch.
 This allows them to influence legislation but not create it.

-Since the Senate appears to remain in Republican control, it will be difficult for a Biden presidency to implement large scale change.
-Add to this the number of seats the republicans picked up in the house and the possibility Democrats could lose control of the House of Congress in two years.
+Since the Senate appears to remain in Republican control, implementing large-scale change will be difficult for a Biden presidency.
+Add to this the number of seats the Republicans picked up in the House and the possibility Democrats could lose control of the House of Congress in two years.

 Student loan reform is a significant part of the democratic platform.
 They have even gone as far as to float the idea of widespread student loan forgiveness.
-While the effect this could have on the federal budget would be substantial, it is essential to know what this could mean for you and your family.
+While this could substantially affect the federal budget, it is essential to know what this could mean for you and your family.

-If you are a graduate with student loans, it will be crucial to know what types of loans you have.
-There are three types of student loans; private, federally backed, and direct.
+If you are a graduate with student loans, knowing what types of loans you have will be crucial.
+The three types of student loans are; private, federally backed, and direct.
 Banks fund private loans.
 They have none of the forgiveness benefits that federal loans have.
 Federally backed loans, like the FFEL loans, are underwritten by a bank but follow government guidelines.
 These federal loans are guaranteed by the US government but do not offer all the federal forgiveness options direct loans do.
-They have the most forgiveness options and were the only loans included in the payment furlough through the CARES act.
+Direct loans have the most forgiveness options and were the only loans included in the payment furlough through the CARES Act.

-It is reasonable to believe any significant changes will occur within the direct loan category.
-Since the government would be forgiving loans, they would not have to take money from the treasury to pay off loans.
+It is reasonable to believe some significant changes will occur within the direct loan category.
+Since the government carries the loans, they would not have to take money from the treasury to pay off loans.
 If you have private loans, you will most likely miss out on any changes.
 Federal loans that are not funded by the government may miss out also.

 This convoluted student loan system means you need to understand how each loan type affects your future.
-The best way to benefit from the current and possible changes, forgiveness options is to focus on paying down your private loans first.
-It only makes sense to direct your money toward the loans that have the least likelihood of receiving any forgiveness.
+The best way to benefit from the current and possible changes and forgiveness options is to focus on paying down your private loans first.
+It only makes sense to direct your money toward the loans that are less likely to receive forgiveness.

 If you have federal loans funded by private institutions, it may also make sense to consolidate your federal loans into a direct consolidated loan.
 Doing so has consequences.
 If you are already working toward forgiveness, consolidating may restart you at the beginning of the process.
 This may be a considerable risk in hopes of a policy change in your favor.

-If you are a parent or student getting ready for college, it becomes even more critical to make sure your loans are direct federal loans instead of private loans.
-It may also be a good idea to use loans instead of cashing in your college savings.
+If you are a parent or student getting ready for college, it becomes even more critical to ensure your loans are direct federal instead of private loans.
+Using loans instead of cashing in your college savings may also be a good idea.
 You can then use your college savings to pay for the loans.
 This may be a good idea at today’s interest rates regardless of policy changes, but it may also allow you time for policies to change in your favor.

 Roth IRA vs. Traditional IRA

 Deciding between a Traditional IRA and a Roth IRA is complicated enough as is.
-Many people recommend a Roth IRA on the presumption that taxes “must go up” in the future to pay for our national debt.
+Many people recommend a Roth IRA because taxes “must go up” in the future to pay for our national debt.
 Let’s be honest; our debt is our most massive financial problem.
-Right now, you are around $70,000 in debt (https://www.statista.com/statistics/203064/national-debt-of-the-united-states-per-capita/), and this does not include any Covid spending.
+Right now, you are around $70,000 in debt (https://www.statista.com/statistics/203064/national-debt-of-the-united-states-per-capita/), which does not include any Covid spending.

 I’m not a fan of choosing a Roth IRA because tax rates may increase in the future, but I will go into why later.
-I don’t like making decisions based on predictions of what may happen.
+I don’t like making decisions based on predictions of what may happen to tax policy.

 Low-interest rates are not just a fear but a strategy.
-If lower interest rates can cause inflation, our dollar will go down in value.
-What that means for you and I is a $3 gallon of milk becomes $4.
+If lower interest rates can cause inflation, our dollar will decrease.
+What that means for you and me is a $3 gallon of milk becomes $4.
 It also means our income will go up.
 As long as our income grows faster than the cost of the items we buy, we are ok.
 Part of the government’s strategy is just that.
 We spend the money today and pay for it five years later when the dollars we pay are worthless.

 Here’s a more relatable example.
-When you bought your first house, you probably took out a 30-year mortgage.
+You probably took out a 30-year mortgage when you bought your first house.
 Five years into that mortgage, the payment did not feel as large as it did the first year in the house.
-As time goes on, if you make it to payment number 360, that payment will be your cheapest payment.
-At that point, you will celebrate paying off your mortgage, but the payment will be a very minor expense for your household.
+As time passes, if you make it to payment number 360, that payment will be your cheapest.
+At that point, you will celebrate paying off your mortgage, but the payment will be a minor expense for your household.

 It will also be necessary to be diverse.
 In many people’s eyes, diversification has not worked over the past ten years.
-The US stock market has been on a rocket and is in the larges bull run in history.
+The US stock market has been on a rocket and is in history’s largest bull run.
 Having a diversified portfolio has left potential investment gains on the table.
 If low-interest rates begin to have inflationary effects on the US dollar compared to other currencies, we could see that trend reverse, and some foreign stock markets may outperform ours.
 The same goes for natural resources (and no, I am not saying run and buy gold).

-The truth is, it is challenging to know precisely what is going to happen next.
-Being diversified in a global allocation model will be more critical as debt increases, and interest rates stay low for extended periods.
+The truth is, it is challenging to know precisely what will happen next.
+Diversifying in a global allocation model will be more critical as debt increases and interest rates stay low for extended periods.